lwillemet/lwillemet.github.io/_publications/2024-Robotic_gripper.md

 ---
-title: "Paper Title Number 2"
+title: "Learning to estimate incipient slip with tactile sensing to gently grasp objects"
-collection: publications
+collection: conferences
 category: manuscripts
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about a new algorithm to control delicate robotic gripper based on the safety margin.'